appellod/example-serverless-application/README.md

 reset which will email the user a link to enter a new password.
 Signup, login, logout, and password recovery endpoints include full test coverage.

-**Token-Based Authentication**
+**Token-Based Authentication with Redis**
 Any route can be protected by token-based authentication.
 Any request to a secured route must include a valid access token in the Authorization HTTP header.
 The token will then be matched to a user and made accessible within controllers via the *req.user* variable.
 Tokens expire after 30 days.
 Any invalid tokens will receive a 401 Unauthorized HTTP response.
+Redis is used to keep database calls to a minimum and increase response speeds.

 **API Documentation Generator**
 The API uses ApiDoc to generate API documentation based on in-line comments